 The GP chip selects are set to 0x1f wait states, by default.
 This makes it possible to interface with many slower external peripheral components.
 If you require faster I/O access, you can modify this number down as needed.

-A CLKT signal is routed to J1 pin 4 for the external user clock.
-The CLKT can be selected as void clkt_sel(unsigned char clk);
+A CLKT signal is routed to J1 pin 4 for the on-board ADC and external user clock.
+The CLKT can be selected as void clkt\sel(unsigned char clk);

 '''

 void clkt_sel

 Arguments: unsigned char clk

 Return value: none.